How Much Does the Average Utility Bill Cost for Renters

 Average Utility Bill

-The average utility bill for a renter will cost approximately $100-$150.
+The average utility bill for a typical renter household will cost approximately $240 (excluding internet, cable, and streaming services).
 The utility bill for your new home will depend on lots of things, but most importantly where you live and how many people you live with.
-With no heating or A/C usage, be prepared to spend around $70 – $120 a month for your utilities.
-If you live in climates that require heavy A/C and heater usage, plan for your average utility bill to reach around $200 monthly.